Upcoming Courses - Summer 2020

 The nineteenth-century British Gothic novel must be read in light of historical events and anxieties.
-Nineteenth-century Britain experienced the Industrial Revolution, the French Revolution, the Kantian Revolution, the Woman Question, the Condition of England question, the Crisis of Faith, new understandings about the psyche and science, and debates about slavery and empire.
+Nineteenteeth-century Britain experienced the Industrial Revolution, the French Revolution, the Kantian Revolution, the Woman Question, the Condition of England question, the Crisis of Faith, new understandings about the psyche and science, and debates about slavery and empire.
 Knowing the history of nineteenth-century British anxieties is crucial to understanding the Gothic.
-We will read three Gothic novels, Frankenstein, Dr. Jekyll and Mr. Hyde, and Dracula and watch 3 early film versions of these novels to help us understand this disturbing, spectacular phenomenon, while also learning how to analyze fiction and film elements.
+We will read three Gothic novels, Frankenstein, Dr. Jekyll and Mr. Hyde, and Dracula and do some research to help us understand this disturbing, spectacular phenomenon, while also learning how to analyze fiction and film elements.